Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 These changes to the brain have been associated with seizures, stroke, headaches, cognitive dysfunction (brain fog, memory loss, trouble concentrating), and altered mental status.
 In fact, case reports show that acute psychosis is a possible complication of COVID-19, even in those with minimal COVID symptoms and no history of psychotic episodes.
 In many cases, these changes in the brain that affect personality and cognitive function are being compared to Huntington’s disease, Parkinson’s disease, and viral-induced dementia.

 Adjusting to Health Changes and Chronic Conditions

-Unfortunately, contracting the SARS-CoV-2 virus, for many, doesn’t end after recovering from the acute COVID infection.
-For many, Long COVID symptoms appear within months, leaving many facing the loss of physical and cognitive abilities and unable to find answers as to how to help or how long these symptoms may last.
+Unfortunately, contracting the SARS-CoV-2 virus, for many, doesn’t end after recovering from the acute COVID-19 infection.
+For many, Long COVID symptoms appear within months, leaving them facing the loss of physical and cognitive abilities and unable to find answers as to how to help or how long these symptoms may last.
 This change in ability often leads to job loss and additional financial insecurity, as well as the loss of ability to do the things you enjoy.
-People worry they may never return to “normal”, and instead of looking at life and a future with chronic health conditions.
+People worry they may never return to “normal”, and instead are looking at a life and a future with chronic health conditions.

 Common Mental Health Conditions Associated with Long COVID

 While depression and anxiety are the most common mental health conditions commonly associated with the COVID pandemic, acute COVID, and Long COVID, we are seeing many other mental health conditions, including:

 Know the Signs of Anxiety, Depression, and Suicide Risks